dotoki2k/microservice/README.md

 ### Order Service:

 The Order Service is responsible for managing all order-related functionalities, such as creating and storing order information.

+## How to run the project
+  1. using ^python3.8 and create a venv
+  2. install the requirements:

+    `pip install -r requirements.txt`
+  3. start the database with docker:

+    `docker run -d --name db -p 5432:5432 -e POSTGRES_PASSWORD=your_password -e POSTGRES_DB=user_db postgres:13`
+  4. active the venv and start the services:

+    `./start_service.ps1`
+  5. connect to `localhost:8000` to access the Gateway API.